Bio

 In the studio, I paint portraits of people with phenomenal stories to tell without a platform to share.
 I decide to document subjects that are a part of the minority experience heavily based in Baltimore City.
 My curiosity about how people view and navigate the world stems from my architectural and community design background.
 This expertise is why I allow subjects to express themselves freely, giving them control over their narrative and documentation process.
 As a native of Baltimore, authentic storytelling and representation of the black and brown experience is crucial in my practice.

-The creative process starts by photographing and recording interviews of each subject.
+My creative process is conceived by photographing and recording interviews of each subject.
 The composition, color selection, and scale of each painting are directly inspired by audio recordings from the conversations.
 I use warm, saturated colors for skin tones to represent the spirit and energy of each subject.
 Techniques such as scraping, pushing, and removal of oil paint are used sparingly in the background to accentuate hierarchy, creating an emphasis on the subject's life experiences as the focal point.
 My goal is to produce work that reflects the black and brown experience from the lens of Baltimore residents, highlighting themes such as sexuality, gender, race, and immigration.